The 1-wire Extension allows the integration of 1-wire sensors like temperature sensors, or iButtons for access control.

 |DS2438 (26)||Smart Battery Monitor|

-All 1-wire Extensions since production date 2015 are periodically resetting the supply of the 1-wire bus to prevent measured values from freezing.
-These short interruptions in the power supply can cause issues with combined sensors containing microcontrollers.
-Such sensors should be supplied with 5V from a separate power supply unit.
+All 1-wire Extensions produced since 2015 periodically reset the power supply of the 1-wire bus to prevent measured values from freezing.
+These short power supply interruptions can cause issues with sensors containing microcontrollers.
+These sensors should be supplied with a separate 5V power supply.

 |Online Status 1-Wire Extension||Digital|